Louis Xavier de Fitte de Soucy: Early years

-His mother, Renée Suzanne Marie Louise Dirkeim de Mackau (1758–1841), was under-governess of the children of Louis XVI of France, and then of his brother, the future Louis XVII of France.
+His mother, Renée Suzanne Marie Louise Dirkeim de Mackau (1758–1841), was under-governess of the children of Louis XVI, and then of his brother, the future Louis XVIII.

 His uncle was Armand Louis de Mackau (1759–1827), a lieutenant colonel of the dragoons who served as the king's minister at Stuttgart and Naples.

 Louis Xavier Defitte studied at the Collège de Lisieux.

 Revolution and Empire

 Louis-Xavier Defitte was admitted to the Order of Malta in 1791.

 In 1791 Defitte joined the Angoumois regiment and served in the company of Godefroy de La Tour d'Auvergne.

 In April 1792 he followed his uncle, the Minister Plenipotentiary Mackau, to the French legation in Naples.

 He then personally filled several missions for the armies of Italy and the Rhine.

 He married Catherine Elisabeth Colson around 1794.

 Their children were Armand Louis Joseph de Fitte de Soucy, Hippolyte Aimée and Philippe Babolin.

 In 1802 Defitte was sent to Portugal as secretary of the legation of General Jean Lannes.

 After his return he and Lannes tried to dissuade Napoleon from war in Spain.

 When they failed to convince the emperor Defitte retired to the country.

 On 7 April 1813 he was appointed sub-prefect of Cambrai, and held this position during the allied invasion of France in 1814.

 His arrondissement did not suffer from enemy troops.